-Pelvic organ prolapse occurs when a pelvic organ—such as your bladder—drops (prolapses) from its normal place in your lower belly and pushes against the walls of your vagina.
-This can happen when the muscles that hold your pelvic organs in place get weak or stretched from childbirth or surgery.
+Pelvic organ prolapse means that a pelvic organ—such as your bladder—has moved from its normal position and is pressing against your vagina.
+This can happen when the muscles and tissues that hold your pelvic organs in place get weak or damaged.

 Health Tools help you make wise health decisions or take action to improve your health.

 Pelvic organ prolapse occurs when the muscles and tissues that hold your pelvic organs in place get weak or damaged.
 It is often linked to pregnancy and childbirth.
 During pregnancy and vaginal delivery, pelvic muscles can get stretched and injured.
 If the muscles don't recover, they can't support your pelvic organs as well.